Planted clique recovery in random geometric graphs: Analysis of the algorithms

 We observe that the CN-algorithm is effective in certain special cases.
 Importantly, it recovers small cliques.
 Indeed, take $k=2$ (planted edge) and $\mu_n \ge (1+\epsilon)\log(n)$.
 This corresponds to the case $k_n-2\le c_{2,d}\mu_n$ in \eqref{eq:cond3successCN}, and it is easy to check that the condition is satisfied.
 This applies to any finite $k_n$.
 This is in contrast to the VD-algorithm.
 We also note that the CN-algorithm recovers large cliques in the sparse regime and the connectivity regime; it is sufficient that $k_n\log k_n\gg \log (n)$ and $k_n \gg \mu_n$.\\

-Figure \ref{fig:success_comparison} gives a qualitative picture of the region in the $\mu$--$k$ plane where the VD- and CN-algorithms succeed or fail asymptotically almost surely.
+Figure \ref{fig:success_comparison} gives a qualitative picture of the region in the $\mu$--$k$ plane where the VD- and CN-algorithms succeed or fail with high probability.
 Green areas indicate parameter ranges where $\hat{K}^{\text{(VD)}}$ and $\hat{K}^{\text{(CN)}}$ exactly recover the planted clique $K$ in random geometric graphs.
 The red region marks where the VD-algorithm fails.
 Beige regions correspond to parameter ranges for which no theoretical guarantees are currently available.
 The gray vertical bands separate different regimes of the average degree $\mu$: in Figure~\ref{thm:successVDalgo}, they distinguish the sparse, connectivity, and dense regimes of geometric random graphs; in Figure~\ref{fig:success_CN_algo}, they indicate the two regions where condition \eqref{eq:cond2successCN} is satisfied or not.